Birmingham Drug Possession Lawyer

 If you’re ready to hire a criminal law attorney, there are many ways of getting in touch:

 All drug possession charges need to be taken seriously, whether you are accused of possession of paraphernalia or possession of methamphetamines.
-When you are arrested for actual or constructive possession of a controlled substance, you will probably face a felony drug offense.
+When you are arrested for actual or constructive possession of a controlled substance in Birmingham, you will probably face a felony drug offense.

-Only a few possession situations lead to misdemeanor charges.
-Conviction of a felony could lead to years in prison, years of probation, high fines, and when you are free, trouble getting a job and moving forward with your life.
-A drug possession lawyer from Alabama Criminal Lawyers can defend you against these accusations and fight to win the best possible outcome in your case.
+Only a few drug possession situations lead to misdemeanor charges.
+Conviction of a felony drug possession charge in Alabama could lead to years in prison, years of probation, high fines, and when you are free, trouble getting a job and moving forward with your life.
+A Birmingham drug possession lawyer from Alabama Criminal Lawyers can defend you against your possession of a controlled substance charges and fight to win the best possible outcome in your case.

-Call Alabama Criminal Lawyers today at (205) 981-2450 or use the online form to request a free consultation.
+Call our drug possession lawyers today at (205) 981-2450 or use the online form to request a free consultation.

 Alabama Drug Possession Laws

-Possession of a controlled substance, unless you have a valid prescription or other authorization, is illegal.
+Possession of a controlled substance, unless you have a valid prescription or other authorization, is illegal in Birmingham and throughout Alabama.
 Under AL Code 13A-12-212, the law states you commit a Class D felony if you unlawfully possess a controlled substance in Schedules I through V, or if you use fraud, deceit, misrepresentation, or subterfuge; alter a prescription; or give a false name or address to obtain a controlled substance or a precursor chemical.

 Marijuana is treated differently than other controlled substances.
 Under AL Code 13A-12-214, possession of marijuana for personal use only is a Class A misdemeanor.
 This is known as possession of marijuana in the second degree.